-- Make sure the correct input signal is selected in the Signal menu (see page 49). - Make sure your computer's resolution doesn't exceed UXGA (1600 × 1200) and the frequency is supported by the projector (see page 85).
+- Make sure the correct input signal is selected in the Signal menu (see page 47). - Make sure your computer's resolution doesn't exceed UXGA (1600×1200) and the frequency or refresh rate is supported by the projector (see page 83).
 If necessary, change your computer's resolution setting as described below.